mariotlemes/non3GPP-WiFi/README.md

 ## Expected result

-This experiment aims to demonstrate a non-3GPP access based on N3IWF (Non-3GPP Interworking Function) with integrated a IEEE 802.11 network implemented mac80211_hwsim and using hostapd and wpa\_supplicant tools.
+This experiment aims to demonstrate a non-3GPP access based on N3IWF (Non-3GPP Interworking Function) with integrated a IEEE 802.11 network implemented by mac80211_hwsim and using hostapd and wpa\_supplicant tools.
 We also use an open-source implementation of the SBA-based 5G core software ([my5G-core](https://github.com/my5G/my5G-core)), and an open-source implementation to provide untrusted non-3GPP access do 5G core network